top of page

 Once the concept of what God is doing, in the progression of building the household of God, upon the foundation of the apostles and prophets, Jesus Christ being the chief corner stone is understood, all else begins to fall in place.

 When John the Baptist came on the scene, he told the Pharisees and Sadducees… “And think not to say within yourselves, We have Abraham to our father: for I say unto you, that God is able of these stones to raise up children unto Abraham.”
-Matthew 3:9 Simply claiming ties to Abraham, through covenant promises, no longer cut it!
+Matt 3:9 Simply claiming ties to Abraham, through covenant promises, no longer cut it!
 John now demanded confession of sins and repentance from this covenanted seed.

-For the Gentile, being grafted in Christ, via a baptism by the Spirit (Rom 6:1-4; 1Co 12:13; Gal 3:27-29), things are now different… “Therefore it is of faith, that it might be by grace; to the end the promise might be sure to all the seed; not to that only which is of the law, but to that also which is of the faith of Abraham; who is the father of us all,” Romans 4:16
+For the Gentile, being grafted in Christ, via a baptism by the Spirit (Rom 6:1-4; 1Co 12:13; Gal 3:27-29), things are now different… “Therefore it is of faith, that it might be by grace; to the end the promise might be sure to all the seed; not to that only which is of the law, but to that also which is of the faith of Abraham; who is the father of us all,” Rom 4:16

 • Therefore it is of faith, that it might be by grace